How To Obtain A Police Report After A Car Accident (Houston)

 • A description of any property damage

-In addition to the police report, you and your car accident lawyer can collect a variety of other evidence that will support your insurance or legal claim against the other driver.
-For example, your attorney can help you gather the following items:
+In addition to the police report, you can collect a variety of other evidence that will support your insurance or legal claim against the other driver such as:

 • All your medical records